rpglab/rpglab.github.io/news/_posts/2026-07-23-PESGM2026-Montreal.md

 I delivered the opening remarks, highlighting the growing need to connect inertia and frequency monitoring, frequency-aware energy management, grid-forming resources, and practical scheduling and operational decision support.

+The session drew a full house - an encouraging reflection of the rapidly growing interest in frequency-constrained grid operations for low-inertia power systems.

 <div class="bigspacer"></div>
 <div class="bigspacer"></div>